iCliniq Logo

 Welcome to icliniq.com.

-You have very high levels of platelets which are called 'primary thrombocytosis' or 'essential thrombocytosis', which was confirmed by CALR Gene mutation test.
-This condition will results in either clots or sometimes bleeding in any part of the body.
+You have very high levels of platelet count, which is called 'primary thrombocytosis' or 'essential thrombocytosis,' which was confirmed by the CALR Gene mutation test.
+This condition will result in either clots or sometimes bleeding in any part of the body.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!